DataFire/Integrations/integrations/generated/flat/README.md

   * aclAdmin `boolean`: `True` if the current user can manage the current document (i.e. share, delete)
   * aclRead `boolean`: `True` if the current user can read the current document
   * aclWrite `boolean`: `True` if the current user can modify the current document.
+  * isCollaborator `boolean`: `True` if the current user is a collaborator of the current document (direct or via group).
   * collection `string`: If this object is a permission of a collection, this property will contain the unique identifier of the collection
   * group [Group](#group)
   * id `string`: The unique identifier of the permission